Marcela Lobo Crenier: Career

-She has also participated in numerous collective exhibitions.
-These include a 1999 exhibition called Bodegones at Galería Kin with her sister Adriana Lobo.
-Other collective exhibitions include various early shows in Quintana Roo such as the IV Exposición de Artes Plásticas, the Feria del Arte of the Colegio Americano, at the Centro Cultural de Arte Contemporaneo in various years and the Arte de Nuevo Milenio show at the Florida Museum of Hispanic and Latin American Art in 2000.
+She has also participated in several collective exhibitions.
+This includes the 1999 exhibition Bodegones at Galería Kin with her sister Adriana Lobo.
+Other collective exhibitions include early shows in Quintana Roo such as the IV Exposición de Artes Plásticas, the Feria del Arte of the Colegio Americano, the Centro Cultural de Arte Contemporaneo, and Arte de Nuevo Milenio at the Florida Museum of Hispanic and Latin American Art in 2000.
 An important individual showing was Significación at the Museo de Bellas Artes in Toluca in 2010, inaugurated by the then-governor of the state Enrique Peña Nieto.
 It includes images painted on columns, folding screens and wood, both painted and collage.

 Her European showings have almost entirely been in France, with shows sold out in Paris and Lisbon, but her work has been sold to others on that continent and can be found in collections in various countries.
 She believes her colorful work is popular in Europe because it has a warmth which can be missing in cold climates.

 Three catalogs of her work have been published, El color de lo cotidiano, from 2003 showing at the Dolores Olmedo Museum, Sitios, Espacio y Objetos in 2008 and Significaciones from her 2010 Toluca show.

 In addition to her individual and collective shows, her career has included giving numerous classes in workshops such as thosededicated to engraving at the Ediciones Multiarte from 1989 to 1994, at Monumentos Conmemoratives from 1990 to 1992 and to the present at her own workshop.
 She has also worked as the personal secretary to a director of the Instituto Nacional de Bellas Artes and currently works as a special events coordinator for Museo Nacional de Arte.